amilajack/alfred/website/docs/configuration.md

 {
   "alfred": {
     // Extend a shared config
-    "extends": "web-app",
+    "extends": "alfred-config-web-app",
     // Skills that override the default skills "skills": [
       "@alfred/skill-react"
     ],
-    // Determine to install with NPM or Yarn "npmClient": "yarn",
+    // Determine to install with NPM or Yarn "npmClient": "yarn"
-    // Where to write configs to
-    "configsDir": ".configs",
-    // Write the configs to the configsDir directory "showConfigs": true
   }
 }
 ```

 ## Reference

+### `extends`

+Default: `undefined`

+The name of the config which you want to extend

 ### `skills`